-Zan is a Finger Millet Porridge made with Finger Millet flour boiled in salted flour, served with different side dishes such as Egg chutney, roasted vegetables.
+Zan is a Finger Millet Porridge.
+They make it Finger Millet flour boiled in salted flour, serve it with different side dishes such as Egg chutney, roasted vegetables.

 The Zan is a rustic staple dish of Tawang, a district in Arunachal Pradesh.
-The mountainous place is the land of the Monpa people who inhabit this place and make this simple and easy to make a dish that is prepared by adding the millet flour to the boiling water with a pinch of salt and adding vegetables to it.
+The mountainous place is the land of the Monpa people who inhabit this place and make this simple and easy to make a dish.
+They prepare by adding the millet flour to the boiling water with a pinch of salt and adding vegetables to it.

-The other popular dish that is served with this is the Rokpi Takeng which is a simple Monpa style chutney made with hard-boiled eggs along with grated ginger.
+Along with Zan, they also serve a popular Monpa style chutney.
+They call this chutney Rokpi Takeng, a simple dish with hard-boiled eggs and grated ginger.
 This porridge is very easy to make and tastes fantastic.
-I came across this video that explains how quick this can be made
+This video explains how quickly you can make this.

 I made this just for myself and I surely enjoyed it with the chickpea sundal I had for the side.
 We make Ragi Sangati at least once a week and Ragi is a common ingredient in our house.
 When Athamma was with us, I used to make Ragi Malt for her along with Ragi Soup, Jowar Soup, etc.

 After having this porridge I decided I would surely make this often.
 I am on the final alphabet of the A to Z Indian Breakfast Dishes.
-Zan was something I had on my to-do list for a while and I was happy I had this for making it for this series.
+I am so happy I could finally make Zan.
+This dish has been on the to-do list for a while, so glad I got to feature for this series.

 Step By Step Pictures for making Zan | Finger Millet Porridge